-This information describes how your lymphoma care will be transitioned from Memorial Sloan Kettering Cancer Center (MSKCC) to your local primary care doctor.
-We will answer frequently asked questions that patients have about this process.
+This information explains transitioning your lymphoma care from Memorial Sloan Kettering (MSK) to your local primary care doctor and answers some frequently asked questions.

-At MSKCC, we have a care plan for our patients who have completed treatment for lymphoma.
-This plan is based on your individual needs.
 You have passed the time when most problems from lymphoma occur.
 As a result, you can start seeing your primary care doctor for your future healthcare needs.
+At MSK, we have a care plan for people who have completed treatment for lymphoma.
+This plan is based on your individual needs.
 This transition may seem scary at first, but we will help you as much as possible.

 Frequently Asked Questions

-Your primary care doctor will be sent a detailed summary of your care at MSKCC.
+Your MSK doctor or survivorship nurse practitioner (NP) will send your primary care doctor a detailed summary of your care at MSK.
 This report will include information about your treatment, your most recent test results, and recommendations for follow-up care.

-Sometimes after treatment, patients develop other health problems, such as cardiovascular disease, thyroid disease, or cancer.
+Some people may develop other health problems, such as cardiovascular (heart) disease, thyroid disease, or another cancer after finishing treatment.
 You may need to be screened for some or all of these health problems.
-Your lymphoma doctor will review specific recommendations with you and your primary care doctor.
-For information about cancer screening, go to mskcc.org.
+Your MSK doctor or survivorship NP will review specific recommendations with you and your primary care doctor.

 We also recommend doing the following as part of your ongoing care: